xarsh/ooxml-validator/README.md

 # ooxml-validator

-A fast, zero-setup validator for Office Open XML files (docx/xlsx/pptx).
+Fast, zero-dependency validator for Office Open XML files (docx/xlsx/pptx).
-No .NET runtime, no extra tools required.
+Runs as a standalone executable — no .NET installation required.
-The validator binary for your platform is downloaded automatically during installation.
+A compact platform-specific binary is downloaded automatically during installation.

 Supports validation of: